Summary

 |

-Tornadoes / Straight-Line Winds:
+Tornadoes / Straight-Line Winds

-Tornado #1: Lindenhurst-Gurnee F2
+Lindenhurst-Gurnee F2 Tornado

 Summary: A tornado touched down on the southeast side of Lindenhurst and damaged trees and the roofs of several homes.
-The tornado reached F2 intensity near Sand Lake Road and Route 45 where 2 barns were destroyed, two foot diameter oak trees were broken off or uprooted and the roof was taken off a nursery.
+The tornado reached F2 intensity near Sand Lake Road and Route 45, where two barns were destroyed, two-foot diameter oak trees were snapped or uprooted, and the roof was taken off a nursery.
 Signs were blown down along Sand Lake Road and Stearns School Road.
-A subdivision on the north side of Gurnee had damage to trees, a chimney blown off a house, windows broken, walls damaged, a garage door blown in and a fence blown down.
-Three quarter inch hail also occurred in Lindenhurst.
+A subdivision on the north side of Gurnee had damage to trees, a chimney blown off a house, windows broken, walls damaged, a garage door blown in, and a fence blown down.
+Three-quarter inch hail also occurred in Lindenhurst.
 This tornado had a path length of approximately 6 miles and a maximum width of 75 yards.
 The tornado began at 7:18 PM CDT and ended at 7:23 PM CDT. |

 Straight-Line Winds